echolinr/Ride-Share-API/Status_Report_M2.md

 Name	Type | Convention
 -----------|----------
-class name	| start with uppercase letter and be a noun. e.g. Car. interface name	| start with uppercase letter. e.g. method name	|  start with lowercase letter and be a verb e.g. main(), println() etc. variable name	| should start with lowercase letter e.g. firstName etc. package name	| should be in lowercase letter e.g. java, lang etc.
+class name	| start with uppercase letter and be a noun. e.g. Car. interface name	| start with uppercase letter. e.g. Vehicle. method name	|  start with lowercase letter and be a verb e.g. main(), println() etc. variable name	| should start with lowercase letter e.g. firstName etc. package name	| should be in lowercase letter e.g. java, lang etc.